 8. Contracts with a fixed term period

-8.3 If your contract has fixed term period or your variable price tariff is ending we will send you a statement of renewal terms between 49 and 42 days before the fixed term period of the contract or the variable price tariff is due to end which will include information about your new prices and any non-energy product that may be included as part of your tariff, as well as options to switch to a different tariff or a new supplier.
+8.3 If your contract has a fixed term period or your variable price tariff is ending we will send you a statement of renewal terms before the fixed term period of your contract or the variable price tariff is due to end which will include information about your new prices and any non-energy product that may be included as part of your tariff, as well as options to switch to a different tariff or a new supplier.